graphitemaster/aau/site/content/index.md

 ## What if signed was defined to wrap?
-Some languages like Go and [Odin](https://odin-lang.org/) claim to avoid these problems because their signed integer is well-defined to wrap on underflow or overflow.
+Some languages like Go and [Odin](https://odin-lang.org/) claim to avoid these problems because signed integer arithmetic is defined to wrap on underflow and overflow.
 The safety arguments there are incorrect as well.
 In all the previous examples, if the signed integers wrapped, they would almost always produce negative values which would either introduce silent logic bugs, or worse,